nafanpe/tutorflow/README.md

 # TutorFlow
 **Developer:** Nafan P E

+**Please Note Backend is Hosted on Render - it'll take Approximately 30 seconds to cold start the server on first request**

 TutorFlow is a role-based educational technology platform designed to streamline 1-on-1 online tutoring.
 It provides state-managed session lifecycles, real-time debounced note-taking, and tailored AI integrations to assist tutors with lesson planning and homework generation.

 ---